 Sexual assault on campus has received a lot of media attention, as studies show that as many as 1 in 5 women are sexually assaulted in college.
 Most sexual assaults are by someone the victim knew, and most are never reported.

 In this short video, we’ll help you understand what sexual assault is and explore the important concept of consent.
-We’ll then talk about how to help prevent an assault from happening and the obligations on your school to help you continue your education if one does occur.
+We'll then talk about how to keep you and your friends safe, as well as the obligations on your school to help you continue your education if an assault does occur.

 Sexual assault is any type of sexual contact or behavior that occurs without the agreement of both partners.
 This can include forced or unwanted kissing, touching or rape, as well as persistent or unwanted sexual comments.
-Although most victims are women, men are also assaulted.
+Although most victims are women, 1 in 16 men are also assaulted.

 Countries and cultures around the world have varying standards to determine what is unacceptable or criminal sexual behavior, so it’s important to know the rules in the United States – and it all starts with consent.